A list of opportunities available at the University of Houston, City of Houston, and United States.

 - The student submits an application online.

-- The student will be contacted by the director of the LGBTQ Resource Center to set up an appointment to discuss the student’s needs.
+- The student will be contacted by the LGBTQ Alumni Association director of scholarships to discuss the student’s needs.

 - A plan of action will be created.